mw10013/cloudflare-openauth-stripe/functions/poc/Ask.md

 ### Proof of Concept (POC)

-POC using pathological type assertions demonstrates that the existing machinery in Effect can support objects in Config.
-The POC is in this [repo]() and its essence:
+The POC uses pathological type assertions to mock the proposed API, demonstrating that the existing machinery in Effect can support this.
+It is in this [repo]() and its essence:

 ```ts
 // ConfigEx.ts